DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/first-look-at-the-report-designer.md

 ![](../../../images/eurd-win-report-designer.png)

-The report _design surface_ displays a report's structure and contents.
-The Report Designer's tools provide capabilities to design the report:
+The _design surface_ displays a report's structure and contents.
+You can use the tools on the Report Designer's panels to design the report:

-- observe the report's data source schema in the [Field List](report-designer-tools\ui-panels\field-list.md);
+- access the report's data source schema in the [Field List](report-designer-tools\ui-panels\field-list.md);

 - drop report controls from the [Toolbox](report-designer-tools\toolbox.md) to the design surface;